Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/decomposition.md

     - Exposed functionalities:
         - create notifications of several types (e.g., information, confirmation, warning, risk) from one participant to another;
         - create requests of several types (e.g., data deletion request, data report request, grant request -- the interplay between <kbd>Grant Service</kbd> and <kbd>Notification Service</kbd> on the creation of grant request is detailed in the section "Behavior") from one participant to another;
-    - Dependencies: It depends on the <kbd>Log Service</kbd> to log notifications to ensure proper tracking and record-keeping.
+    - Dependencies: It depends on the <kbd>Log Service</kbd> to log notifications to ensure proper tracking and record-keeping and <kbd>Grant Service</kbd> to create grant-related notifications (e.g., when creating a grant request notification in <kbd>Notification Service</kbd>, a grant request with status "pending" is created in <kbd>Grant Service</kbd>).

 ![diagram notification service](images/diagram_component-notification-service.svg)